 - Checking In: One Year Later With the Konmari Method

 I know I’ve said this a time or seven since this whole project started, but let me just emphasize again how good it feels to clear our home of all of this clutter!
 I still feel like we have a lot more purging that we could do, but I’m married to a hoarder so this has been a good way for us to learn how to compromise and how to come to a happy medium when it comes to things that we hold on to just in case and the things we get rid of.
 Now that I’ve started on this, I feel like over the next several months I will likely continue to toss little things here and there until we reach that perfect point where we have just enough stuff.
-If you find that you’re still in need of some organization tools and systems to help you tackle your clutter, here are a few ideas to get you started:

 What’s the dynamic like in your home?
 Are you and your spouse tossers or hoarders?